OR WAIT null SECS

-Some call it “revenue management” and some call it “enterprise revenue dynamics,” but what it is is the increasingly complicated process of managing the terms of contracts that biopharma manufacturers set with payers, GPOs, and governments.
+Some call it “revenue management” and some call it “enterprise revenue dynamics,” but what it is is the increasingly complicated process of managing the terms of contracts that bioparma manufacturers set with payers, GPOs, and governments.
 As the demands for cost control from the payer community rises, manufacturers have tended to write more complex contracts, with volume discounts and rebates tied to matters like formulary placement.
-Yet, even though revenue, the lifeblood of the company, depends on these contracts, managing them both effectively and profitably is a challenge.
+Yet, even though revenue, the lifeblood of the company, depend on these contracts, managing them both effectively and profitably is a challenge.

 To that end, it will provide, either as an outsourced staffing service, or as a strategic consulting service, contract administration.
 This administration includes managing chargebacks (which are charges sent in by wholesalers to reconcile price differentials between a buyer’s contract with a manufacturer, and the price to the wholesaler), rebates, and the proper pricing and credits to state and federal Medicare and Medicaid programs.
 An estimated $50 billion is tied up in these arrangements, says the company.